lohek330/lihongkang.github.io/_pages/about.md

 # Biography

-I am a postdoctoral researcher of [Department of Electrical and System Engineering]([https://ideas.seas.upenn.edu/](https://www.ese.upenn.edu/)) at the [University of Pennsylvania](https://www.upenn.edu/).
+I am a postdoctoral researcher of [Department of Electrical and Systems Engineering]([https://ideas.seas.upenn.edu/](https://www.ese.upenn.edu/)) at the [University of Pennsylvania](https://www.upenn.edu/).
 My advisor is Prof. [Rene Vidal](https://www.grasp.upenn.edu/people/rene-vidal/).
 Previously, I received my PhD degree from the [Department of Electrical, Computer, and Systems Engineering](https://ecse.rpi.edu/about) of [Rensselaer Polytechnic Institute](https://www.rpi.edu/) in 2024.
 My advisor is Prof. [Meng Wang](https://sites.ecse.rpi.edu/~wang/).
 I received my Bachelor's degree from the Department of Electronic Engineering and Information Science at the University of Science and Technology of China in 2019.
 Here is my [CV](../lihongkang.github.io/assets/CV.pdf).

 My research area is machine learning and deep learning theory.
 My research interests include
 + Generalization and optimization theory of Transformer-based foundation models.